-The Microbial Biotechnology section of the KNVM aims at bringing together academia and industries involved in the field.
-We are excited to announce the MB3.0 Fall meeting, which will take place on November 7th in Delft.
+The Microbial Biotechnology section of the KNVM, associated to the Microbial Physiology Platform of the NBV, is excited to announce the MB6.0 Fall meeting, which will take place on Monday November 4th 2019 in Delft.

 If you have questions, please contact Pascale Daran-Lapujade.

 10:10 - 10:40 Opening lecture: John Sutherland - MRC Laboratory of Molecular Biology, UK